terascope/teraslice/docs/packages/elasticsearch-store/api/classes/indexmodel.md

 # Class: IndexModel <**T**>

-An abstract class for an elasticsearch resource, with a CRUD-like interface
+An high-level, opionionated, abstract class for an elasticsearch DataType, with a CRUD-like interface

 ## Type parameters